Native American language index

 as well as clothing styles.

-Cherokee Tattoos includes history and pictures of Indian tribal tattoo art as well as contemporary tattoo designs by a Cherokee artist.
+Cherokee Tattoos includes history and pictures of Indian tribal tattoo art as well as contemporary Cherokee tattoo designs.

 South American Indian cultures.

 If you are interested in native Indian tattoos from a cultural perspective, you might like to browse through